 Any form of aerobic training requires movement and engagement of the proper muscles and the specific sequences of movements.
 As opposed to walking, jogging and running demand higher movement efficiency or impact on the joints and muscles becomes very significant.
 I recommend to transition to jogging and running after you are able to complete a 2-mile speed walk at a moderate or fast pace.

 The human body is born to move and our ancestors regularly ran long distances as a part of their lifestyle.
-If you learn how to move your body with minimal impact, then walking, jogging and running is the most effective way to build a fully functional aerobic system.
+If you learn how to move your body with minimal impact, then walking, jogging and running is the most effective way to build optimal aerobic fitness and endurance.

 You don’t have to jog or run to reach intensity for building aerobic endurance and stamina.
 If you transition from moderate pace walking to speed walking you can achieve a sufficient intensity to develop a strong aerobic system.